Beerkay/beerkay.github.io/pages/writing.md

 #### May 2018

 **IoT Security and Privacy Reading List:** From time to time I receive emails asking how to start studying IoT security and privacy.
 I and my colleague, Xiaolei Wang, have grouped a collection of papers that we recommend reading for those interested in studying IoT security and privacy.
-If you have any suggestions, please send a pull request through [GitHub](https://github.com/Beerkay/IoTResearch).
+If you have any suggestions, please send a [pull request](https://github.com/Beerkay/IoTResearch).

 ##### First depth study on IoT Security